Polymer Clay Tutorial

 How to Make a Skinner Blend Bullseye Cane

 One of the most basic skills in working with polymer clay is learning how to make a Skinner Blend.
 Once you know how to make a Skinner Blend, there are infinite possibilities of what you can do and accomplish with that blend.
-Today’s mini-tutorial will show you how to make a Skinner Blend and change it into a Skinner Blend Log or Plug.
+Today’s mini-tutorial will show you how to make a Skinner Blend and change it into a Skinner Blend Bullseye Cane or even a log/plug.
+This tutorial will walk you through some of the basic steps and show you exactly how that is done.

 - Use 2 or more colors of your choice and make a Skinner Blend